nisha950744-lab/CanvasCraft-Portfolio-Builder/README.md

 3.Run dev server (npm run dev).

 ## Usage guide
-1.login/signup\
+1. User signs up or logs in using email authentication
-2.user is redirected to dashboard\
+2. After successful login, the user is redirected to the dashboard
-3.Click on Create a new project\
+3. User clicks on "Create New Project" to start designing
-4.user is redirected to canvas page\
+4. The user is taken to the canvas workspace
-5.drag blocks from library onto canvas, reorder, resize.\
+5. Drag-and-drop blocks are added from the component library
-6.enter text inside the assigned boxes,upload pictures from local system\
+6. Text, images, and shapes can be resized and rearranged on canvas
-7.changes made by user is autosaved\
+7. All changes are automatically saved in real-time
-8.click on save project button to manually save the changes made\
+8. User can manually save the project using the save button
-9.click on save as button to give a name to the project and save it in the projects list.\
+9. Project is named and stored in the user’s project list

 10.If save as option is not used then the project is saved with a default name "Untitled Professor Portfolio"\
 Go to dashboard to find the project list and reopen existing projects.\
 11.Click on the export HTML button to create an html page which is auto downloaded on the user's system.\